ati-ozgur/course-database/course-contents/database-convergence-en.md

 For a lot of use cases, relational databases are very good first choice.
 You could use facade design pattern when you are implementing your API.
-Then **when needed**, you could switch underlying implementation to different technologies as need.
+Then **when needed**, you could switch underlying implementation to different technologies.
 This could be done with a lot of use case like below:

 - Events